-- 1. Your LDT or a relevant staff member will arrange a meeting via tracked email or letter giving you at least two working days' notice to attend an investigatory meeting with the Curriculum Manager/ Curriculum Leader (or a relevant staff member if the CM/CL is unavailable). - 2.
-The meeting will be recorded on your student record. - Following the meeting, your LDT or relevant staff member will let you know the disciplinary outcome, within five working days. - 4.
-The disciplinary outcome will be recorded on your student record. - Depending on the behaviour and outcome, you will be reminded of the college's core values and your responsibilities of these.
+- 1. Your LDT or a relevant staff member will arrange a meeting via tracked email or letter giving you at least two working days' notice to attend an investigatory meeting with the Head of School (H of - 2.
+S)/Curriculum Team Manager (CTM) (or a relevant staff member if the H of S /CTM is unavailable). - 3.
+The meeting will be recorded on your student record. - 4.
+Following the meeting, your LDT or relevant staff member will let you know the disciplinary outcome, within five working days. - 5.
+The disciplinary outcome will be recorded on your student record. - 6.
+Depending on the behaviour and outcome, you will be reminded of the college's core values and your responsibilities of these.